cbkii/arrstack/README.md

 ## Uninstall / restore

 Run the provided `arrstack-uninstall.sh` script to back up existing configurations to `~/arrs-bak/<timestamp>/` and remove Docker containers, native packages and related files.
+After cleanup you can re-run `arrstack.sh` to reinstall.
+Restores can be made by extracting the archives from the `arrs-bak` directory back to their original locations.

 ```bash
 ~/srv/arrstack-uninstall.sh